 The plant can produce an average of 250 million litres per day of drinking water, equivalent to 15 per cent of Sydney's current water demand.
 Its capacity can be doubled, if required, to meet future needs.

-The Sydney Desalination Plant operates under rules outlined in the Metropolitan Water Plan and is set to start up if Sydney’s dam levels fall to 60 per cent storage capacity.
+The Sydney Desalination Plant operates under rules outlined in the Metropolitan Water Plan and started up when Sydney’s dam levels fell to 60 per cent storage capacity.
 Read more about the Sydney Desalination Plant.

 The Department oversees the implementation of the Metropolitan Water Plan to provide water security and sustainable use in the greater Sydney area.
 This plan lays out the approach to water management with different levels of intervention based on the current water supply in our dams.
 However, this drought is depleting our water supply at unprecedented rates.
 We are taking strong action to secure our supply and mitigate risks.
 To match these to the accelerated rate of depletion, we are implementing the commencement of Level 1 water restrictions ahead of the 50 per cent dam capacity trigger.

 Under the Metropolitan Water Plan, Level 1 water restrictions start when the Warragamba Dam hits 50 per cent capacity.
-Given the unprecedented rate of depletion due to this drought, Level 1 water restrictions will come into effect from 1 June 2019.
+Given the unprecedented rate of depletion due to this drought, Level 1 water restrictions came into effect from 1 June 2019.

 To learn about current water restrictions, visit Water Wise Rules.